 Original research papers and critical reviews on all aspects of social simulation and agent societies that fall within the journal's objective to further the exploration and understanding of social processes by means of computer simulation are welcome.

 Owned by the European Social Simulation Association, ESSA, the journal is published quarterly at the end of January, March, June and October on the World Wide Web with free access at the address: http://jasss.soc.surrey.ac.uk/JASSS.html.
 The online nature of the journal guarantees a large audience and the inclusion of multi-media content, such as animations, coloured charts and an article toolbox, enrich the readability and the usability of the papers.
 The journal collects readership statistics.

-The journal consists of three sections: research articles, a forum and book reviews.
-The first section is devoted to research articles, while the Forum includes discussion papers, surveys of the literature, descriptions of tools and methods, and space for debates and replies.
+The journal includes research articles and book reviews.
 All articles are subject to rigorous peer review.
 The book reviews section aims to keep the reader up-to-date about new titles in the field and to review any book that covers issues relevant for social simulation (for detail, contact the book review editor).